 Auctions are a simple method to sell goods and services.
 Typically a seller offers a good or a service, and the bidders make offers.
 Depending on the type of auction, the offers might be sent using sealed envelopes which are opened simultaneously to determine the winner (the "sealed-bid" auction), or an auctioneer could announce prices decreasingly until one bidder is willing to pay the announced price (the "dutch auction").
 Additionally there might be several rounds, or offers might be announced publicly directly (the "English" or "shout-out" auction).
 The winner usually is the bidder submitting the highest bid, but in some cases he might only have to pay the second highest offer as a price (the "second-price"- or "Vickrey"-Auction).
-In general a bidder wants to win the auction at the lowest possible price, and the seller wants to sell his good at the highest this huge variety of possible auction settings and to achieve different security and efficiency properties numerous protocols have been developed, e.g. [4,11,19,20,21,22,23] and references therein.
+In general a bidder wants to win the auction at the lowest possible price, and the seller wants to sell his good at the highest possible price.
+For more information on different auction methods see [Kri02].
+To address this huge variety of possible auction settings and to achieve different security and efficiency properties numerous protocols have been developed, e.g. [Bra06, CPS07, NPS99, OM01, PBDV02, SSS02, Sak00] and references therein.